dainelmawer/parcel-setup/README.md

 ## Production

-To build assets for the server:
+:hammer: To build assets for the server:

 ```
 yarn build